UB-Mannheim/reichsanzeiger-nlp/docs/index.md

 **Application context.** Our ultimate goal is to recognize and link the named entities from the historical newspaper Reichsanzeiger.
 It's roughly 500 thousands pages for years 1819-1945.

 The main language of the newspapers is German.
-The tiny parts are written in French, English, Spanish and Portuguese.
+The tiny parts are written in French, English, Spanish, Latin and Portuguese.

 **Methodology.** These guidelines are created iteratively via:
 * Adapting the existing annotation guidelines [1-4] on historical German texts for NER/NEL tasks (mainly [1] based on the annotation guidelines for French texts [5]),